freesewing/freesewing/markdown/org/docs/patterns/penelope/instructions/en.md

 - Press a fold the waistband in half lengthwise.
 - With *good sides together* sew the face half of the waistband to the top of the skirt.
 Part of this waistband should overhang the zipper seam.
 - Press the waistband up and away from the skirt.
-- Press the remaning waistband seam allowances to the inside of the waistband.
+- Press the remaining waistband seam allowances to the inside of the waistband.
 - Fold and press the waistband to the inside along fold line.
 - *Stitch in the ditch* to secure the waistband.
 - *Slipstitch* or *Whipstitch* the gap in the waistband that goes over the zipper seam